Rahul-MISExecutive/Amazon-Sales-Dashboard/README.md

-# 📦 Amazon Sales Data Analysis Project
+# 📦 Amazon Sales Data Analysis

 This project focuses on analyzing Amazon sales data using **Power BI** for visual insights.
 It explores various aspects like sales trends, product performance, customer behavior, and shipping patterns.